-• Paragraphs 1 - 6 below must be completed for each alternative.
+Paragraphs 1 - 6 below must be completed for each alternative.

 Has a specialist been consulted to assist with the completion of this section?
-YES NO If YES, please complete the form entitled "Details of specialist and declaration of interest" for each specialist thus appointed and attach it in Appendix I. All specialist reports must be contained in Appendix D.
+YES NO If YES, please complete the form entitled "Details of specialist and declaration of it nterest" f or each specialist thus appointed and attach it in Appendix I. All specialist reports must be conta ined in Appendix D.

 Property Province Northern Cape

+•

-description/physical District Namakwa District Municipality
+description/physical District Pixley ka Seme district municipality

 address: Municipality

-Local Hantam Municipality
+Local Umsobomvu Local Municipality

 Municipality

-Ward Number(s) Ward 4
+Ward Number(s) Ward 1

-Farm name and Erf 435
+Farm name and number Remainder of Farm Elandsheuwel No. 146, Hanover

-number

-Portion number Erf 435
+Portion number

-SG Code C01500040000043500000
+SG Code C0300000000014600000

-Where a large num a large number of properties are involved (e.g. linear activities),
+Where a large nur nber of properties are involved (e.g. linear activities)

-please attach a full li st to this application including the sam ne informa ation as
+please attach a full ist to this application including the same information as

 indicated above.
+11 3

-Current land-use zoni c Open Space 2 zoned

-local municipality IDP /records:
+Current land-use zoni local municipality IDP · cultural

-In ins stances where there is more than one current la and-use

-zonir ng, please attach a list of current land use zonir ngs that

-also indicate which portions each use pertains to, to the
+In instances where there is more than one current la zoning, please attach a list of current land use zoning also indicate which portions each use pertains to, application.

-application.

-Is a change of land-use or a consent use app lication required?
-YES NO
+Is a change of land-use or a consent use ap olication required?

 A consent-use application will be submitted to the local municipality upon receipt of an environmental decision.